JPlexer/alles-search/README.md

 # Alles Search
 This is a Fork of [privacytools-io-search](https://gitlab.com/nitrohorse/privacytools-io-search/)

-Web extension that adds [search.alles.cx](https://search.alles.cx) as a search engine to the Firefox browser (using the [ chrome_settings_overrides](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/chrome_settings_overrides) manifest key).
+Web extension that adds [search.alles.cx](https://search.alles.cx) as a search engine to the Firefox and Chrome browser (using the [ chrome_settings_overrides](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/chrome_settings_overrides) manifest key).
 Submits the query via GET request for compatibility with [Multi-Account Containers](https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers/).

 ## Download